spine-tools/Spine-Toolbox/README.md

 installs `qt` and `PyQt` packages.
 Since this is a `PySide6` application, those are not needed and there is a chance of conflicts between the packages.

+#### Problems in running the application

+Creating arrows may fail on Fedora Linux, as described in #3286.
+A workaround is to install a separate Python and use that to install Spine Toolbox.

 ## Recorded Webinars showing the use of Spine Tools

 ### Spine Toolbox: Data, workflow and scenario management for modelling